Skip to main content

 Let’s start by defining the key terms related to vehicle weights:

-Gross Weight: This term denotes the total weight of a vehicle when it is fully loaded with passengers, cargo and any additional equipment.
+Gross weight denotes the total weight of a vehicle when it is fully loaded with passengers, cargo and any additional equipment.
 Gross weight is the sum of the curb weight and the additional load.

-Gross Vehicle Weight Rating (GVWR): The GVWR is a capped weight that should never be exceeded.
-It’s the maximum weight that a vehicle can handle safely, as specified by the manufacturer.
+The GVWR is a capped weight that should never be exceeded.
+It’s the maximum weight a vehicle can handle safely, as specified by the manufacturer.
 This weight includes all components of the vehicle, passengers and cargo, but excludes any trailers hitched to the vehicle.

 What is curb weight?